Arab world: Film industry

 There is no single description of Arab cinema since it includes films from various countries and cultures of the Arab world and therefore does not have one form, structure, or style.
 In its inception, Arab cinema was mostly an imitation of Western cinema.
 However, it has and continues to constantly change and evolve.
 It mostly includes films made in Egypt, Lebanon, Syria, Iraq, Kuwait, Algeria, Morocco, and Tunisia.
 Egypt is a pioneer in the field, but each country in the region has its own unique cinema.

-Elsewhere in North Africa and the Middle East, film production was scarce until the late 1960s and early 1970s when filmmakers began to receive funding and financial assistance from state organizations.
+Elsewhere in West Asia and North Africa, film production was scarce until the late 1960s and early 1970s when filmmakers began to receive funding and financial assistance from state organizations.
 This was during the post-independence and is when most Arab cinema took root.
 Most films produced at that time were funded by the state and contained a nationalistic dimension.
 These films helped to advance certain social causes such as independence, and other social, economic and political agendas.

 A sustained film industry was able to emerge in Egypt when other parts of the Arab world had only been able to sporadically produce feature-length films due to limited financing.

 Arabic cinema is dominated by films from Egypt.
 Three quarters of all Arab movies are produced in Egypt.
 According to film critic and historian Roy Armes, the cinema of Lebanon is the only other in the Arabic-speaking region, beside Egypt's, that could amount to a national cinema.

 While Egyptian and Lebanese cinema have a long history of production, most other Arab countries did not witness film production until after independence, and even today, the majority of film production in countries like Bahrain, Libya, Saudi Arabia, Sudan, and the United Arab Emirates is limited to television or short films.

 There is increased interest in films originating in the Arab world.
 For example, films from Algeria, Lebanon, Morocco, Palestine, Syria and Tunisia are making wider and more frequent rounds than ever before in local film festivals and repertoire theaters.

 Arab cinema has explored many topics from politics, colonialism, tradition, modernity and social taboos.
 It has also attempted to escape from its earlier tendency to mimic and rely on Western film devices.
 In fact, colonization did not only influence Arab films, but it also had an impact on Arab movies theaters.
 Apart from the history of Arab cinema, recently the portrayal of women became an important aspect in the production of Arab cinema.
 Arab women shaped a great portion of the film industry in the Arab world by employing their cinematic talents in improving the production of Arab films.

 The production of Arab cinema has declined in the last decades and many filmmakers in the Middle East gathered to hold a meeting and discuss the current state of Arab cinema.